-At the end of my first full year as Chair of MAPPA in Jersey, it continues to be a privilege to see the work that goes on at the practitioner level with JMAPPA and to be able to have so much confidence in the commitment to and quality of this process, my thanks go to Mike Swain as Coordinator and to Jean Hart as administrator, which enables to the strategic partners to make very efficient use of time and resources to coordinate outcomes at the strategic level.
+This report marks the end of my second full year as Chair of MAPPA in Jersey, it continues to be a privilege to see the work that goes on at the practitioner level with JMAPPA and to be able to have so much confidence in the commitment to and quality of this process.
+My thanks go to Mike Swain, who despite now also training to be a Probation Officer and juggle a caseload within the probation service, continues as Coordinator, and to Jean Hart as administrator who has continued to really grow and develop into this role, enabling the strategic partners to make very efficient use of time and resources to coordinate outcomes at the strategic level.
 My grateful thanks go to all partners and staff involved in the JMAPPA processes across Jersey and the UK for the commitment to engage and work together to protect victims, the public, and manage risk through partnerships.

-Susan Richardson Prison Governor Chair of JMAPPA SMB March 2023
+Susan Richardson Prison Governor Chair of JMAPPA SMB March 2024